yuyang339/cs140e-21spr/labs/0-blink/README.md

 Mechanically:

   0. Unplug your pi.
 Don't modify your current wiring.
+  1. Did you unplug your pi?
-  1. Copy `firmware/bootloader.bin` on your SD card as `kernel.img` (see a pattern?), `sync`, and plug back into the pi.
+  2. Copy `firmware/bootloader.bin` on your SD card as `kernel.img` (see a pattern?), `sync`, and plug back into the pi.

+            # from the 0-blink directory
+            % cp ../../firmware/bootloader.bin /media/engler/0330-444/kernel.img
+            % sync
+            # now safe to unplug the SD card

-  2. Hook the TX and RX wires up to the pi.
+  3. Hook the TX and RX wires up to the pi.
 Do you TX/TX and RX/RX or switch them?
 (Hint: Think about the semantics of TX (transmit) and RX (receive).)
-  3. Copy `bin/pi-install.linux` or `bin/pi-install.macos` to your
+  4. Copy `bin/pi-install.linux` or `bin/pi-install.macos` to your
      local `bin/pi-install`.
 Make sure when you type `pi-install` something happens!
 If not, make sure your local `~/bin/` directory is in your path, and that you have sourced your shell startup file.

-  4. Run `pi-install part1/blink-pin20.bin`
+     On `tcsh` on my linux machine, after plugging the pi back in:

+            % cp ../../bin/pi-install.unix ~/bin/pi-install
+            % rehash  # so the shell refreshes its cache
+            % pi-install part1/blink-pin20.bin
+            # the pi is now blinking.

-Your LED should be blinking.
+Success: Your LED should be blinking, just like before.
+If you unplug your pi and re-plug it in, you should be able to run a hello program:

+            %  pi-install part1/hello.bin
+            opened tty port </dev/ttyUSB0>.
+            pi-install: tty-usb=</dev/ttyUSB0> program=<part1/hello.bin>
+            ...
+            listening on ttyusb=</dev/ttyUSB0>
+            hello world
+            DONE!!!

 --------------------------------------------------------------------------
 #### 4. Make sure your r/pi toolchain is working.